Getting Started with Chef Solo. Part 2

 "/tmp/chef-solo/cookbooks" ]

-Let’s create a cookbook with name “tomatoes”:
+Let’s create a cookbook with named “tomatoes”:

 $ mkdir site-cookbooks/tomatoes